ScooloV/bbpedia/docs/dungeon_bowl/post-game_sequence.md

 is

 tr-e  SPP until they have enough to randomly select a ch, .  gam
-\*"'"st A plaver k  below The m« some or all of their SPP:
+\*"'"st A plaver k  below The m some or all of their SPP:
-V Se'Kt a cha«enstic improvement at lh J "' "« to
+V Se'Kt a chaenstic improvement at lh J "' " to
 W

 Wh,Ch p0lt they must spend